-2. List experiment.
+1. List experiment.
 I will measure the proportion of people who agree with the statement "I would not want to have a conversation with a transgender person" using a double list experiment.
 Enumerators will read out two lists (A and B) that contain 6 non-sensitive statements about a participant's preferences.
 The statement about transgenders will be randomly added to either list A or list B. Whether list A or list B is read first will also be randomised.
 For each list, enumerators ask how many statements in the list they agree with.
-I will analyse treatment effects using an OLS regression of the number of statements participants agree with on the interaction between treatment-dummies (one for each of the 7 treatments) and a dummy indicating whether the trans statement is included in the list, controlling for list and list-order fixed effects.
+I will analyse treatment effects using an OLS regression of the number of statements participants agree with on the interaction between treatment-dummies and a dummy indicating whether the trans statement is included in the list, controlling for list and list-order fixed effects, or individual fixed effects in an alternative specification.